microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 **⏰ Duration:** 10 minutes

-**🎯 Outcome:** At the end of this task, you will know how to monitor data quality scans.
+**🎯 Outcome:** At the end of this task, you will know how to monitor Data quality scans.
-You will be able to monitor the status of any data quality or profiling scans processes.
+You will be able to monitor the status of any Data quality or profiling scans processes.

 To do this, you will need to navigate to the Data Quality sub-menu under Health management in the Purview Studio.